 In a large bowl dissolve yeast in 1 cup hot water, stir and smell the great smell of the yeast.
 Let the yeast mixture sit for 20 minutes then add your sugar to activate the yeast (to let the yeast bloom) then the ½ tablespoon of salt.

 Then add the 2 cups flour.
 This is a great time to taste the dough.

 In a separate bowl beat one egg and ¼ canola oil.
 Then mix this into the flour mixture (Now is no longer a good time to taste.)
 Slowly add the rest of the flour (the remaining 1.5 cups).
 You can add a little more flour so the dough is not too sticky and can be easily kneaded.
 Sprinkle some flour on your fingers and on the counter and then dump dough from bowl onto counter.
 Push, pull, kneed, fold on itself and repeat.
 The feeling of dough and flour being mixed together on friday mornings is truly one of life’s great pleasures.

 Then oil bowl with 2-3 tbsp of canola oil or grapeseed oil, put dough on back in oiled bowl with hot towel.
 Allow to sit for dough to rise for the rest of the day.

 Bake at 350 degrees for about 25 or 30 minutes.
 Take it out and push the challah--it should give a bit and not be too doughy.
-You can tap the base of the challah to see if it has a hallow sound to see if it's ready.
+You can tap the base of the challah's base to see if it has a hallow sound to see if it's ready.

-Once done, take out of the oven, allow to cool a bit and serve with butter.
+When it's done, take out of the oven, and we put on a special plate and wrap with a beautiful cloth or napkin and serve with butter.

 After we have said the blessing for the bread, we tear off a piece and hand it to someone else to eat.

-Best eaten with a good dollop butter melted into it...Like everything. :)
+Best eaten with a good dollop of butter melted into it...Like everything. :)